lizard-demon/hfydl/README.md

   `epub`, `pdf`, `markdown`, `html`, `docx`, `odt`, `json`, and more (via Pandoc).

 - ✍️ **Handcraft the Chapter List**
-  Pause and tweak the post chain using your `$EDITOR`.
+  Pause and tweak the url list using your `$EDITOR`.

 - 📄 **Well Formatted Output**
   All stories are saved as readable, paginated chapters, with a table of contents.